-Three days is never three days
+Three days is rarely three days

-They are very LONG days
+They are LONG days

-The work during those days is extra hard
+The work is tolling

 In the end, those three days are so taxing that they require pretty much a day each just to recover from the shift.
 That means three days working and three for recovery, which really only leaves us one full day of “free time.”
-Still feel jealous of our three day weeks?